When it comes to taking out a new mortgage, or remortgaging an existing property, it can be hard to know how to get the best deal.

-The good news is that there is plenty of free advice available if you know where to look.
+The good news is that there is plenty of advice available if you know where to look.
 In this article, we explore some of the options available to you, to help you find your way through the mortgage maze.

 When should I seek mortgage advice?

 If you’re buying a property for the first time, perhaps because you’ve always rented previously, an advisor can not only help you work out how much you can afford to spend, and find which deals are right for you, but can also support you throughout the application process.